 If you look at his photos back in the day, you’ll see that the actor’s hair has not always been so voluminous and dense.
 In fact, it’s fair to say that his hair used to be around a Norwood stage 2, and making its way to stage 3.

-This is usually the time when many men who see early signs of hair loss resort to hair transplant surgeries – though with implanted hairs come pretty nasty things you can expect after the invasive procedure.
+This is usually the time when many men who see early signs of hair fall resort to hair transplant surgeries – though with implanted hairs come pretty nasty things you can expect after the invasive procedure.

 Is male pattern baldness normal for men in their mid-30s?
 Sure.
 Heck, even guys in their 20s start going bald.
 In fact, about 50% of all men on this planet are affected by male pattern baldness at certain point of their life.